vivien/i3blocks-contrib/CONTRIBUTING.md

 5. Commit details SHOULD write `Fixes: [issue]` or `Closes: [issue]` if the commit is meant to fix/close an issue on the issues page.
 6. A pull request SHOULD contribute significant change to exactly one blocklet.
-A bug fix or new command line option will usually be considered a significant change.
+A bug fix or new injected property will usually be considered a significant change.

 # Example workflow